jxsl13/kcauth/README.md

-# kcauth is a Keycloak authentification library for CLIs
+# kcauth is a Keycloak authentification library for CLIs - simple-configo

+*Info* This is a simple-configo extension library for CLI authentification.

 You may want to talk to different APIs from your command line interface, but lack the means of authentification.
-THis library allows you to use different workflows in order to fetch an offline token from any Keycloak identity provider.
+This library allows you to use different workflows in order to fetch an offline token from any Keycloak identity provider.

-Multiple tokens are cache dlocally, an access token as well as a refresh token.
+Multiple tokens are cached locally, an access token as well as a refresh token in a single file.
 The refresh token is an offline token that has no expiration time, thus you may refresh your access token indefinitly.

 Some expiration metadata is also cached locally in order to know when the cached token expires and needs to be refreshed.